techidaily/site-extra-tips/source/_posts/fitness-beatdowns-20-electrifying-tunes-for-your-exercising-playlist.md

 ![golden cover](https://images.wondershare.com/filmora/article-images/2022/09/best-background-music-for-exercise-11.jpg)

-A fun track from Harry Styles's second studio album, Fine Line, [Golden,](https://music.youtube.com/watch?v=m%5FzZK5ahLo4)seems the best song to begin your gym class.
+A fun track from Harry Styles's second studio album, Fine Line, [Golden,](https://music.youtube.com/watch?v=m%5FzZK5ahLo4) seems the best song to begin your gym class.
 Harry wrote the fun song in collaboration with Mitch Rowland.
 Tyler Johnson produced this soft rock tune.
 With 477k likes and 31,267,696 views, it tops the list of songs that keep you motivated while you exercise.

 The lyrics are entertaining.
 And if you're someone special in your mind, these lyrics will lighten up your mood, too.
 Talking about its genre, it falls under the category of indie pop, and you can also call it a soft rock song.